JhonathanOrtiz/OpenCV-python/README.md

 ## Intro to OpenCV

-Basic commands with OpenCV and Python to computer vision if you are starting with computer vision You can read Here
+Basic commands with OpenCV and Python to computer vision if you are starting with computer vision visit the original Notebook and a interesting page.

 Link original Colab Notebook